142nd Civil Engineers build cabins for Girl Scouts of Hawaii

-The 142nd Civil Engineer Squadron is laying the foundations for three of eight cabins under construction for the Girl Scouts of Hawaii at Camp Paumalu in Hale'iwa, Hawaii, May 10-21, 2021.
-This work is being completed through the Innovative Readiness Training (IRT) program which enables the military to work with eligible civilian agencies in order to obtain valuable training and work experience while providing a service for a community; a mutually advantageous arrangement for both military and civilian parties.
+Citizen Airmen from the Oregon Air National Guard's 142nd Civil Engineer Squadron build cabins for the Girl Scouts of Hawaii at Camp Paumalu in Haleiwa, Hawaii, May 10-21, 2021.
+This work is part of an Innovative Readiness Training (IRT) mission wherein the military works with civilian agencies to obtain valuable training and work experience while providing a service for a community; a mutually advantageous arrangement for both military and civilian parties.

 |Date Taken: